 The Upcoming Bills feature at ClearScore provides users with timely insights about bills due in the next 7 days that may affect their credit score.
 This feature displays this information on an insights page, allowing users to view upcoming bill details and prompting them to reconnect their linked accounts when necessary.

-I designed an experiment alongside my team and tested the impact of showing these insights to users, leading to an 8.77% increase in OB re-authentication and 17.3% higher engagement with the bill insights.
+I designed a feature alongside my team and tested the impact of showing these insights to users, which led to an 8.77% increase in OB re-authentication and 17.3% higher engagement with the bill insights.
+The insight has since gone on to be one of the most viewed insights on ClearScore.

 Understanding the users